 The purpose of a Corporate Integrity Agreement (CIA) is to improve the quality of health care and promote compliance with health care regulations; they are not meant to be punitive but instead to drive compliant behavior and set minimum standards for which a health care provider/entity should be held accountable.
 An organization wishing to settle a government investigation is not guaranteed the option of a CIA and settlement, rather it is at the discretion of the OIG whether to agree to a settlement with a provider or entity and negotiate a CIA.

-A CIA is typically entered into in conjunction with a civil settlement between the U.S. Government and a health care provider/entity arising under the False Claims Act, or when an organization has been found guilty of defrauding CMS (Medicare, Medicaid, CHIPS, TRiCare) or any other federal healthcare program.
+A CIA is typically entered into in conjunction with a civil settlement between the U.S. government and a healthcare provider/entity arising under the False Claims Act, or when an organization has been found guilty of defrauding the Centers for Medicare and Medicaid Services (CMS) or any other federal healthcare program.
 The CIA is negotiated as well as monitored through the Office of Counsel to the Office of Inspector General of the Department of Health and Human Services.
 The agreements are designed to mirror the Federal Sentencing Guidelines of 1995 while also reflecting the individual scope and size of the provider and the specific allegations that gave rise to the CIA.

 A CIA allows such provider/entity to continue participating in Federal healthcare programs.
 According to the OIG website, the Office of Inspector General (OIG) enters into Corporate Integrity Agreements (CIAs) and Integrity Agreements (IAs) with health care providers and other entities as part of the settlement of Federal health care program investigations arising under a variety of civil false claims statutes.
 The CIA/IA breach and default provisions allow the OIG to impose certain monetary penalties (referred to as Stipulated Penalties) for the failure to comply with certain obligations outlined in the CIA/IA.
 In addition, a material breach of the CIA/IA constitutes an independent basis for the provider’s exclusion from participation in the Federal healthcare programs.